mward7/NIEM.github.io/training/index.md

 ## Welcome to the future home of NIEM training

 We are currently working to modernize our training material which includes moving away from the [current online material](https://niem.gov/training) and into user-driven tutorials and reference content on GitHub.
-It’s an evolution based on how people learn these days.
+It’s an evolution based on more current teaching techniques.

 The content in development will address the two types of training audiences we historically see:

-1. Someone who is a newcomer to NIEM and needs to get up to speed on how to do things.
-This could include managing domain model content, developing an exchange, implementing an exchange, publishing a data set, or reusing the vocabulary.
+- Someone who is a newcomer to NIEM and needs to get up to speed on how to do things.
+This could include:
+  - Managing domain model content
+  - Developing an exchange
+  - Implementing an exchange
+  - Publishing a data set
+  - Reusing the vocabulary

 If this is you, please see the training tracks below.

-2. Someone who is already familiar with NIEM and is looking for quick reference material to determine or verify how to do something.
+- Someone who is already familiar with NIEM and is looking for quick reference material to determine or verify how to do something.
 If this is you, please visit the [Reference](/reference/) section.

 This section represents our *work in progress*.
 As we knock out content, we push it out to the user community for [feedback](https://github.com/NIEM/NIEM.github.io/issues) and use.